Jeremy Hutchinson, Baron Hutchinson of Lullington: Personal life and death

-He had six grand-children including Emily Loizeau.
+He had six grandchildren including Emily Loizeau.

-He later married June Osborn; she died on 26 September 2006.
+Hutchinson and Ashcroft divorced in early 1966 and he married June Osborn (née Capel) on 7 May 1966.
+His second wife died on 26 September 2006.

 In October 2013, Hutchinson appeared as a guest on BBC Radio 4's Desert Island Discs.
 His musical choices were: "Don't Have any More Missus Moore," by Lily Morris, "Dance of the Miller's Wife" from The Three-Cornered Hat by de Falla, "Tea for Two" by Teddy Wilson, "Ah Dite alla giovine" by Giuseppe Verdi, "The Rumble" from West Side Story, the Andante from Piano concerto in C major by Mozart, "L'autre bout du Monde" by Emily Loizeau and the Sonata Opus 110 by Beethoven.

 Hutchinson lived in Sussex and London.
-He celebrated his hundredth birthday on 28 March 2015.
-He died on 13 November 2017, at the age of 102.
+He died on 13 November 2017, aged 102.